 - High mold shrinkage

-Polybutylene Terephthalate alloys have various blends used for particular purposes in extremely demanding conditions.
+Polybutylene Terephthalate alloys have various blends in extremely demanding conditions for particular purposes.

 The blend is mostly formed with PC and PET materials and gives various advantages for certain engineering applications.

 It highlights the strengths and overshadows the limitations, thereby achieving top-notch results in high-end and complex applications.

 - Delivering robust engineering properties in a malleable, chemically resistant material.
 Providing designers with the freedom and ability they require to give robust results without trading off mechanical performance.